sushanttwayana/Customer_Support_Chatbot_Product_Attributes_Extraction-Internship-/README.md

 *   `rag_system.py`: Implements the RAG pipeline.
 It manages the Chroma vector store, handles document retrieval using Maximum Marginal Relevance (MMR) search, and sets up the LLM for response generation.
 *   `agent.py`: The specialized `CustomerSupportAgent` that provides robust, tailored responses for support-related queries.
 It incorporates specific logic for common issues like authentication errors or account problems.

+## 2. Product Attribute Extractor
+This project focuses on leveraging LLMs or rule-based methods (e.g., regex) to extract specific attributes from unstructured product descriptions.
+This is crucial for normalizing and enriching product data, making it easier to categorize, search, and analyze.

+### Features
+1. *Automated Extraction: Automatically identifies and extracts key product attributes (e.g., color, size, material, brand) from text.*

+2. Hybrid Approach: Can use either LLM-powered parsing for complex, unstructured text or a more deterministic regex-based approach for predictable patterns.

+3. Scalability: Designed to process large datasets of product descriptions efficiently.

+## 3. SQL Database Agent
+This project showcases a LangChain SQL Agent that allows users to interact with a product database using natural language.
+Instead of writing SQL queries, users can ask questions like "How many products are in the 'Electronics' category?" or "List the top 5 most expensive products."

+### How It Works

+* Natural Language Query: A user submits a question in plain English.

+* LLM-Powered Translation: The LLM translates the user's query into a valid SQL command.
+This process involves understanding the user's intent, the database schema, and the necessary SQL syntax.

+* Database Interaction: The generated SQL query is executed against the database.

+* Response Generation: The query results are presented to the user in a clear, text-based format.

+**This agent empowers non-technical users to gain insights from the database without needing to learn SQL.**

 ### Setup & Usage

 **Requirements**: You will need an OpenAI API key for the LLM.